 You should start practicing good gum care long before teeth appear.
 You can massage your baby's gums when your baby is about a month old.
 Use a finger-sock-like baby toothbrush or a washcloth and gently massage your baby's gums with cold water.
 Massage for about 2 minutes.
 You do not want to use toothpaste until your baby is 3 years old and can swish and spit it out.

 When your baby has 8 teeth in her mouth, she should have her first trip to the dentist.
 Your baby will be about a year old at this time.
 Starting oral hygiene early is an important.
 This will keep her first set of teeth healthy and also protect the permanent teeth from bacteria and decay while they are still forming.

-Teething is another stage in your baby’s development.
-Some babies have no symptoms, while other do.
+Teething is another stage in your baby's development.
+Some babies have no symptoms and other babies have discomfort.
 Know that all those teeth will come in and your baby will be back to her smiley, happy self before long.
-And if she isn’t eating solids, having a tooth or two is a sure sign that she is ready to start that adventure.
+And if she isn't eating solids, having a tooth or two is a sure sign that she is ready to start that adventure.